libreswitch/ops/docs/qos_cli.md

 | Parameter | Description |
 |:-----------|:---------------------------------------|
 | none | Ignores all packet headers.
 The packet is initially assigned local_priority of zero and color of green.
 | cos | For 802.1 VLAN tagged packets, use the priority code point field value of the outermost VLAN header as the index into the COS Map.
-If the packet is untagged, use the meta-data values at index zero of the COS Map.
+If the packet is untagged, use the metadata values at index zero of the COS Map.
 | dscp | For IP packets, use the DSCP value as the index into the DSCP Map.
 For non-IP packets with 802.1 VLAN tag(s), use the priority code point field value of the outermost tag header as the index into the CoS Map.
-For untagged, non-IP packets, use the meta-data values at index zero of the CoS Map.
+For untagged, non-IP packets, use the metadata values at index zero of the CoS Map.

 #### Examples
 ```